cwz920716/butterfly/Design.rst

 A nameless value is called 'slot' in that it can hold something like 'variable' but it is only for temporary use and (usually) immutable and unaddressable.
 Nil is a special value which is a place holder for some instructions like branch, label, etc.

+Instruction and Value *must* origin from the same parent cloass in OOP implementation.

 Also, a value can be callable is it meets one of the following consitions:

 * it is global function name variable (all functions are global, but their access may be restricted)